 How to Use Herbs for Steak?

-Fresh or dried herbs bring much more to the table than simply being a garnish.
-Use them to draw out the natural flavor of steak and other beef recipes by preparing dry rubs, marinades, compound butter, and sauce with fresh or dried herbs.
+If you’re anything like me, you use fresh herbs by the handful.
+Fresh and dried herbs are more than just a garnish or seasoning—they can transform a dish!
+Use them to enhance the natural flavor of steak and other beef recipes by making a dry rub, marinade, compound butter, or sauces made with fresh herbs.

 Seasoning